BioDAS/biodas.github.io/wiki/DAS1.6E.md

 auto-negotiation.
 This would allow support for response formats other than DAS XML.
 Examples might include JSON, XHTML, etc.

+#### Rationale

+DAS XML is expressive but can be very verbose.
+This is particularly problematic for the features query, which depending on server and query can result in extremely large responses.
+It is therefore desirable to allow more efficient alternative content formats to be returned within the general DAS query framework, particularly for feature queries.

+#### Proposed Implementation

+Addition of an optional zero-or-more <FORMAT> element as a child of
+<TYPE> element in types command response, with required attributes
+"name" (arbitrary character string that uniquely identifies this format within the server) and mimetype (must follow standard mimetype identifier rules).
+Note that this strategy also allows for multiple formats with the same mimetype.

+Addition of an optional "format" query parameter to features query.
+Format parameter SHOULD be a format name that the server recognizes.
+If server can return ALL features that satisfy the feature query in the specified format, it should do so, and set the response Content-Type header accordingly.
+If the server does not recognize the requested format, or cannot return in that format all of the features that satisfy the features query, it should return an HTTP error message (with X-DAS-Status also set?).

+Both of these additions are optional, therefore these changes will not affect servers or clients that do not support alternative content formats.

 Use of URIs for DAS identifiers
 -------------------------------